 Lifestyle Changes to Manage Peripheral Artery Disease (PAD)

-- Regularly examine your feet for injuries, ingrown toenails, or cuts
+- Examine your feet daily for injuries, ingrown toenails, or cuts.

 - Reviewer: Michael J. Fucci, DO; Brian Randall, MD